kranzky/insoluble/folly.md

 Behind me, a shaken voice suddenly spoke, causing me to jump as it swung into my ears.

 "Hello?"
 I called out, my voice echoing through the dimly lit corridor.
-Exposition;7:VOICE RESPONDED STARTLINGLY TIMID My heart raced as a startlingly timid voice responded from the shadows.
-Dialogue;2:WHO THERE The voice stammered, "Who's there?"
-Exposition;8:PROTAGONIST REVEAL IDENTITY HESITATION I hesitated for a moment before deciding to reveal my identity.
-Dialogue;4:I'M WRITER I finally said, "I'm the writer."
-Exposition;9:VOICE RECOGNITION RELIEF SHADOWS A sigh of relief came from the voice, and the figure slowly emerged from the shadows.
+My heart raced as a startlingly timid voice responded from the shadows.
+The voice stammered, "Who's there?"
+I hesitated for a moment before deciding to reveal my identity.
+I finally said, "I'm the writer."
+A sigh of relief came from the voice, and the figure slowly emerged from the shadows.

 As I approached, his collar's rubber stops held his shiny tie in place.
 A pore on the concrete cat seemed to have produced remarkable purring tears.
 The figure bared his encircled throat, a gaunt expression of betrayal on his face.